Vks-Feng/Vks-Feng/README.md

 ![image](https://github.com/Vks-Feng/Vks-Feng/blob/main/bkg.png)

-## About ME 😝
+## About Me 😝

----

-- I am a student from the 2023 cohort at Wuhan University, majoring in Software Engineering..
+🎓 I am a student from the 2023 cohort at Wuhan University, majoring in Software Engineering.

+💻 Currently, I am focused on learning backend development and working on projects to strengthen my skills in this area.

-- I am currently dedicated to building a solid foundation in computer science, such as data structures, operating systems, computer networks, and so on.
+🔍 I'm dedicated to developing a strong foundation in key areas of computer science such as data structures, operating systems, and computer networks, while also diving deep into backend technologies.
-- While I still have a considerable journey ahead before truly delving into the realm of computer science, I am committed to diligently advancing step by step.
-- Here is my blog [Vks's Blog](https://vks-feng.github.io/) (under construction......)

-## Now 📆

----

-- Planning to enhance my knowledge of Python and Java during the summer break.
-- I plan to take courses on algorithms, computer architecture during the summer break.
-- Specific plans are confidential 👻
+🚀 I'm actively working on my own projects, and I'm excited to continue growing and improving them!

+📝 You can follow my journey through my blog Vks's Blog (under construction...).